Barrowby: 1941 mid-air collision

+On Monday 21 April 1941 2.35am, over nearby Stroxton, Hans Hahn had shot down Fairey Battle 'P6674'.

 Geography

 Barrowby stands where the A52 road crosses the A1 road, which separates the village from the western edge of Grantham.
 The village is close to the Lincolnshire border with Leicestershire and Nottinghamshire.

 It is 300 ft above sea level and adjacent to the Vale of Belvoir.
-From the village it is possible to see Belvoir Castle, Lincoln Cathedral, and the power stations in the Trent valley, including West Burton and Cottam, near Gainsborough over 40 mi away.
+From the village it is possible to see Belvoir Castle, Lincoln Cathedral, and multiple power stations in the Trent valley, including West Burton and Cottam, near Gainsborough over 40 mi away.

 Adjoining villages include Sedgebrook, Harlaxton, Denton and the hamlets of Casthorpe and Stenwith.

 Culture and community

 There has been a Barrowby fête or gala in various forms since the 1950s.
 From 2004 until recently, an annual Barrowby Gala and Beer Festival was held on the village green.
 The event, with stalls, games, fairground rides, and tug of war, was organised by a committee of village residents.

 Barrowby combines old buildings, cottages and manor houses, with newer buildings in a housing estate built within the last few decades.
 Linking the new housing estate and the original Barrowby centre are two main roads, High Road and Low Road.
 Some surrounding road names reflect the names of patrons and residents who established and shaped the village.

-Barrowby contains a post office, a cafe and a butcher's.
+Barrowby contains a cafe and a Co-op.
+It had a post office till 2023 when the post mistress left and a butcher's that closed in 2023.
 The village public house is The White Swan.
 Until 1959 there was a second public house, The Marquis of Granby Inn, on the corner of Welby Court and Main Street.
 It is pictured in a 1910 postcard of the village.

 The Anglican Grade I listed parish church, dedicated to All Saints, was built in the 13th and 14th centuries from ironstone and limestone, in the Early English and Perpendicular Gothic styles.
 The church was extensively restored in 1852 and 1870.
 It includes a medieval door on the south side of the chancel, a humorous corbel at the foot of a south window, depicting a head that seems to have been pinched out of place by the adjacent buttress, and a blocked north door.
 Significant internal features include stained glass windows.

 The ecclesiastical parish belongs to the Barrowby and Great Gonerby group in the Deanery of Grantham, Diocese of Lincoln.
 The incumbent was Rev. Peter Hopkins until his retirement in 2019.
 Services are held in Gonerby and at All Saints.

 There was a Methodist chapel in Chapel Lane, next to where the post office now stands.